CosmWasm/docs-deprecated/testnets/testnets.md

 order: 2
 ---

-In this section we will explain how to join testnets, where to find testnet configurations and some scripts to make the process faster.
+In this section we will explain how to join testnets, where to find testnet configurations, and some scripts to make the process faster.

 ## Select Your Network